 The Vienna Marathon begins at the Vienna International Centre (known locally as UNO City) which can be accessed by taking line U1 of the Vienna U-Bahn to Kaisermühlen/VIC station.

-Innere Stadt is the historic tourist centre of the city so you’ll be close to plenty of attractions, Wieden has a laid-back vibe with Art Nouveau buildings and Mariahilf is great for shopping!
+Innere Stadt is the historic tourist center of the city so you’ll be close to plenty of attractions, Wieden has a laid-back vibe with Art Nouveau buildings and Mariahilf is great for shopping!

 The only place we wouldn’t recommend particularly is Gürtel as the area doesn’t have the best reputation.

 Take a look at the map below which shows a number of hotels and Airbnb’s which are convenient for the Vienna Marathon.